TranNhatTan14/Obsidian/Knowledge/Machine Learning/Machine Learning Lifecycle.md

 - Data lakes: Amazon S3, Azure Data Lake
 - Databases: PostgreSQL, MongoDB, Cassandra

-### ETL (Extract, Transform, Load) processes

-ETL is ==a set of computer instructions that combine data from different systems into a single database or data store==

-- Build complex ETL code

-- Build complex Data Engineering workflows
-- Create complex data solutions and build data pipelines
-- Establish credibility and build impactful relationships with our customers to enable them to be cloud advocates
-- Capture and share industry best practices amongst the community
-- Attend and present valuable information at Industry Events

-- Build effective, performant, and reliable data pipelines using Extract, Transform, and Load principles

-- Experience in dealing with databases and building ETL pipelines
-- Experience ETLing large amounts of data (preferably, with AI) in production

 ## Data Storage

 ## Exploratory Data Analysis (EDA)